cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 [flymake-easy][] provides an easier way to define new syntax checkers, though.

 **Flycheck** provides a single function `flycheck-define-checker` to define a new syntax checker.
-This function uses a declarative syntax, which is easy to understand even for users unfamiliar with Emacs Lisp.
+This function uses a declarative syntax which is easy to understand even for users unfamiliar with Emacs Lisp.
 In fact, many syntax checkers in Flycheck were [contributed by the community][1].